faadias/ezdb/README.md

 In the example above, we created a new person JSON object with some attributes, and inserted it in the table "person".
 It is important to note that since "id" is a non-autoincremental primary key, it is mandatory to inform its value.

-Notice also that the attributes "bithdate" and "hobbies" do not have indexes attached to them.
-This means they will be informational columns, not searchable ones, i.e., we will not be able to look up record by them, but they will be there.
+Notice also that the attributes "birthdate" and "hobbies" do not have indexes attached to them.
+This means they will be informational columns, not searchable ones, i.e., we will not be able to look up a record by them, but they will be there all the same.

 Well, sometimes we do not want to insert records one at a time.
 In these cases, all we have to do is provide an array of objects: